Anti-Semitic Valentine's Day card sparks controversy; Ross issues statement condemning card's message

-Central Michigan University President George Ross issued a statement Thursday that criticized a Valentine's Day card handed out by a member of the College Republicans at CMU on Wednesday.
+Central Michigan University President George Ross issued a statement Thursday criticizing a Valentine's Day card handed out by a member of the College Republicans.

 "We are deeply disappointed by last night's situation with a Valentine card containing an inappropriate sentiment that was produced during a student organization meeting," Ross said.
 "This is not who we are as a campus community."

-Leaders from the president's and provost's offices, Office for Civil Rights and Institutional Equity (OCRIE), Office of Institutional Diversity (OID), Student Affairs, Student Activities and Involvement and the CMU Police Department met Thursday morning to discuss the situation and determine the next steps.
+Leaders from the president's and provost's offices, the Office for Civil Rights and Institutional Equity (OCRIE), Office of Institutional Diversity (OID), Student Affairs, Student Activities and Involvement and the CMU Police Department met Thursday morning to discuss the situation.
+They also determined their next steps.

-OCRIE has started a formal inquiry, while OID "will develop additional efforts for the campus community," Ross said.
+OCRIE is beginning a formal inquiry, while OID "will develop additional efforts for the campus community," Ross said.

-Ross said the type of language, "while protected by the First Amendment, is unacceptable and is not consistent with our values and standards."
+Ross added that the type of language, "while protected by the First Amendment, is unacceptable and is not consistent with our values and standards."

-Ross said CMU "cautions against concluding that the action is representative of the entire student organization or its members" and reminds "that threatening others as a result of such an incident can have legal consequences."
+He said CMU "cautions against concluding that the action is representative of the entire student organization or its members" while reminding students "that threatening others as a result of such an incident can have legal consequences."

-Ross listed contact information for OID, OCRIE and the CMU Counseling Center as campus resources.
+Ross also listed contact information for OID, OCRIE and the CMU Counseling Center as campus resources.